-A journalistic supplement to The Tardy Times with ruminations about Bay Area newspapers
+A journalistic supplement to The Tardy Times

 OUR ONLINE ARRAY of articles, comment, gossip updates and news items could have been headlined “Notes from a Newspaper Lover.”
-(The term "Gazoot"
+(The term "Gazoot" could come from a Norwegian colloquialism for "idle chit-chat" or, as critics allege, a simple neologism invented for The Tardy Times.)

 Written and edited by a retired geezer (Chronicle, Examiner, Mercury), the Gazoot reflects dismay with corporate mismanagement, public indifference and the potentially ruinous effect of internet technology on the future of news journalism.
 If newspapers disappear, what will replace expectations of honesty and fairness in reporting, editing and illustration?